 Rhythms of the Night by Vallarta Adventures is a sunset cruise that departs from Puerto Vallarta to Las Caletas, where you’ll arrive at a secluded beach illuminated by torches.

-Here, you will enjoy a “feast for the senses” with a candle-lit buffet dinner and a mesmerizing live performance, blending traditional dance, music, acrobatics, and storytelling to immerse you in the rich culture of Mexico.
-Cirque du Soleil style!
+You will enjoy a “feast for the senses” with a candle-lit buffet dinner and a truly mesmerizing live performance, blending traditional dance, music, acrobatics, and storytelling to immerse you in the rich culture of Mexico — Cirque du Soleil style!

 The entire experience lasts around 5 hours, and you can depart from either Puerto Vallarta or Nuevo Vallarta.